Many people break up with their significant others during a fight and ultimately regret it.

 All of these factors are affecting you daily.

-Bit by bit, each day becomes that more difficult.
+Bit by bit, each day is arduous.

 Your significant other forgot to tell you that they loved you that day, here is a problem.